 The Profile Editor takes care of the following:

-An Afero project is similar to any development environment project; essentially, it’s a container for source files, some image files, output files, and a manifest that holds it all together:
+An Afero project is similar to any development environment project; essentially, it’s a container for source files, output files, and a manifest that holds it all together:

 Project files are complete and saved locally.
 This has a few practical implications: